georgejkaye/brum-brew-fest/README.md

 The easiest way to run the app is with [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).

-Set up your environment variables as discussed below and run:
+Copy the contents of `setup` to the root of the repo, customise with environment variables and secrets as discussed below, and then run:

 ```sh
 docker compose -f docker-compose.dev.yml up